 Television: The Fellowship’s extensive television programming – with specials airing nationally in the U.S., Canada, Australia, and in Europe nearly every day, reaching 18 million viewers a week – highlights the needs of Jews in Israel, Ethiopia, the former Soviet Union, Arab lands, and other countries.

-Social Media: The Fellowship has a strong and rapidly growing social and new media presence, with over 1.5 million Facebook followers; two top-tier blogs – the Stand for Israel advocacy blog and The Bridge blog on Fellowship programs and people; and an influential Twitter, Youtube, Pinterest, and Instagram presence.
+Social Media: The Fellowship has a strong and rapidly growing social and new media presence, with over 1.5 million Facebook followers; two top-tier blogs – the Stand for Israel advocacy blog and The Bridge blog on Fellowship programs and people; and an influential Twitter, Youtube, and Instagram presence.

 Websites: Our website provides information on The Fellowship’s work, news, and educational resources to supporters worldwide with over 300,000 monthly impressions.